What is SCRAM?

 The fact is however – there are a lot of things people can do - to

-greatly increase their chances of a favorable outcome, while they are
+greatly increase their chances of a favorable outcome, while awaiting

-awaiting for their court date to roll up.
-With over thirty years of experience,
+their court date.
+With more than thirty years of experience,

 Together with documentation regarding it's installation and monthly